Azure/azure-rest-api-specs/specification/marketplace/resource-manager/readme.md

 # marketplace

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for marketplace.
+This is the AutoRest configuration file for Marketplace.

+---

 ## Getting Started

-There is no SDK for this endpoint, this is used internaly for calling markeplaceRP from Ibiza.
+To build the SDK for Marketplace, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

+> `autorest`

+To see additional help and options, run:

+> `autorest --help`

 ---